Richard

 that's me with Search Dog Pepper and the Novice Shield that she won when she still less than a year old!).
 Angela and I met while we were both members of Buxton Mountain Rescue Team.
 I used to climb when I was younger, but never really had enough talent so gave it up in favour of mountain walking.
 I also greatly enjoy canoeing - that's with a proper open (or Canadian) canoe.
 I did qualify as an instructor, but this lapsed while I was at university.

 From 2013 to the middle of 2016, we photographically recorded the "Through the Roof" project at the National Trust's Attingham House near Shrewsbury.
 This was a £1.4 million project to erect a weather-proof roof over the early 1800s cast iron and glass roof constructed by John Nash over the picture gallery.
 When that work was completed, Attingham still found us projects to keep the cameras busy.
 We recorded the stables inside and out prior to major works there and also the Christmas decorations throughout the Mansion in 2013, 14 & 15.
 Originally, our work was to last for just two years, but we have finally finished after nearly 4 very enjoyable years.
+Go to our Heritage page for images and a timelapse movie from that project.

 Angela